Financbase/financbase-admin-dashboard/ALL_PAGES_COMPLETE.md

-# ✅ All Sidebar Pages - COMPLETE!
+# ✅ All Sidebar Pages - COMPLETE

 **Date:** October 21, 2025
 **Status:** 🎉 **100% COMPLETE** - All 15 dashboard pages are now working!